 Speed

 Our trail running shoe round-up covers our top picks for those who don't frequently hit pavement, but we'd be remiss not to mention some of our favorites that cross over well for use on mixed surfaces.
-This year, the versatile Saucony Peregrine 15 and Salomon Sense Ride 5 made the cut, offering deeper traction and more rugged upper materials for trail miles.
-Both of these models will perform on the road in a pinch, though running over pavement will quickly wear down their tread.
+This year, the versatile Saucony Peregrine 15 made the cut, offering deeper traction and more rugged upper materials for trail miles.
+The Peregrine (and close second Saucony Xodus) will perform on the road in a pinch, though running over pavement will quickly wear down their tread.
 Trail running shoes are generally more durable than road runners, have much more aggressive outsoles, and can fall on the heavier end of the spectrum.
-If you are just getting into running and aren't sure what discipline you are cut out for (road or trail running), purchasing a crossover shoe could be a good idea.
-These shoes allow you to find your stride in a variety of different conditions without having to buy multiple pairs of shoes from different categories.
-They are also great for road-to-trail objectives, where you might start from your house and run to a trail close by.
-While not featured on our list, another one of our favorite models for this type of use is the versatile Hoka Challenger 7.
+We also added the Salomon Aero Glide 3 GRVL as a top gravel shoe this year, which is an in-between for people pounding pavement as well as dirt roads and gravel paths.
+If you are just getting into running and aren't sure whether you prefer road or trail, a crossover or gravel shoe could be a good idea.
+They are also great for road-to-trail objectives, where you might start from your house and run to a trail, with multidirectional lugs that offer added traction for off-pavement miles without the sharp lugs that can be easily worn down.

-Maximum cushioning has taken the running shoe world by storm in recent years, with low-cushioned models being overtaken by thick, plush designs first popularized by Hoka and now employed by many other leading brands.
-To determine the underfoot cushioning, look for stack height: the measured height from where the foot sits inside the shoe to the ground at both the heel and forefoot.
-At the low end is a model like the New Balance Fresh Foam X 860v14 (29mm at the heel and 21mm at the forefoot), while the Asics Novablast 5 (41.5mm/33.5mm) is at the other extreme.
-Most modern running shoes land somewhere around 28 to 32 millimeters at the heel.
+To determine underfoot cushioning, look for stack height: the measured height from where the foot sits inside the shoe to the ground at both the heel and forefoot.
+At the low end is a model like the New Balance Fresh Foam X 860v14 (29mm heel / 21 forefoot), while the Asics Novablast 5 (41.5/33.5mm) is at the other extreme.
+Most modern running shoes land somewhere around 30 to 34 millimeters at the heel, with max-cushioned designs becoming increasingly common.

-How do you determine the ideal amount of cushioning?
-There isn’t a perfect answer, although personal preference, running style, and preferred distance can point you in the right direction.
+There isn’t a perfect answer to determine ideal cushioning, although personal preference, running style, and preferred distance can point you in the right direction.
 Thin shoes typically are lighter, faster, and excel at short distances, although they can lead to foot soreness as the miles add up.
 Going the plush route aids in shock absorption and comfort for longer races or recovery days.
-Historically, you would lose some energy return with excess foam, but updates in foam technology and shoes with a carbon plates have helped offset that trade-off significantly.
+Historically, you would lose some energy return with excess foam, but updates in foam technology and shoes with carbon plates have helped offset that trade-off significantly.
 In the end, most runners will be happiest somewhere in the middle.
-Popular designs like the Hoka Clifton 9 (32mm/27mm) and Saucony Triumph 22 (37mm/27mm) are well cushioned, versatile options with plenty of protection and comfort for the daily training grind without compromising a peppy ride on races ranging from 5Ks to marathons.
+Popular designs like the Hoka Clifton 10 (41mm/33mm) and Saucony Triumph 23 (37mm/27mm) are well cushioned, versatile options with plenty of protection and comfort for daily training without compromising a peppy ride during races from 5Ks to marathons.

 Heel-to-toe drop describes the difference in shoe height from the heel to the toe.
-In theory, it’s not the flashiest of specs, but the dramatic growth of low- and zero-drop shoes (designs that are close to or equally tall at the heel and toe) over the past decade have put it squarely on runners’ radars.
-Looking at our picks above, the spread ranges from 12 millimeters for a traditional design like the Brooks Ghost 16 to low-drop options like the Hoka Bondi 8 (4mm) and zero-drop Altra Torin.
+In theory, it’s not the flashiest of specs, but the dramatic growth of low- and zero-drop shoes (designs that are close to or equally tall at the heel and toe) over the past decade have put it on runners’ radars.
+Looking at our picks above, the spread ranges from 12 millimeters for a traditional design like the Brooks Adrenaline to low-drop options like the Hoka Bondi 9 (5mm) and zero-drop Altra Torin (not listed).

-Our take on heel-to-toe drop is that if you’ve been comfortable with your traditional 8-millimeter-drop shoes for years, there’s little reason to experiment with a pair of zero-drop shoes like Torin.
-Injury prevention was one of the early calling cards of zero-drop, barefoot models like Five Fingers, with the claim being that they encouraged a “natural” stride that resulted in a midfoot strike.
-But numerous studies, including this one published in the American Journal of Sports Medicine, have failed to support it.
+Our take on heel-to-toe drop is that if you’ve been comfortable with your traditional 8-millimeter-drop shoes for years, there’s little reason to experiment with a pair of zero-drop shoes.
+Injury prevention was one of the early calling cards of zero-drop, barefoot models like Xero Shoes, with the claim being that they encouraged a “natural” stride that resulted in a midfoot strike.
+But numerous studies, including this one from the American Journal of Sports Medicine, have failed to support it.
 That said, we know of plenty of runners who have found the switch to a zero-drop style a revelation in running comfort.
 Those folks commonly already have a midfoot or forefoot strike, so if that sounds like you, it might be worth making the switch.
 And if you do plan to run in a low-or zero-drop shoe, we recommend slowly transitioning with lower mileage and frequency to start.
-The aforementioned study showed that dedicated runners that went from a traditional to low-drop shoe had a higher chance of injury, which can be mitigated by easing into the shift.
+The aforementioned study showed that dedicated runners who went from a traditional to a low-drop shoe had a higher chance of injury, which can be mitigated by easing into the shift.

 In order to find the best pair of shoes for you, it can be helpful to understand your running gait, which is largely determined by your style of pronation.
 Pronation describes the way in which your foot strikes the ground with each step and is easy to discern by examining the wear patterns on a used pair of shoes or popping into your local running shoe store for a test.
 In general, there are three main styles of pronation: neutral pronation, overpronation, and supination.